SLM-Audio/mostly-harmless/README.md

 ### First Steps

 Firstly, we'd recommend taking a look in the `examples` directory for a real-world use case, and the FX Plugin Tutorial in the docs directory, which talks you through some of the framework's core ideas, and how to set up a simple gain plugin project.
-We also provide a (wip) python script to generate the boilerplate needed for a new project for you, found in the root directory.
+We also provide a Python script to generate the boilerplate needed for a new project for you, found in the root directory.

 Usage: